MicrosoftDocs/win32/desktop-src/SecCrypto/customizing-the-certificate-services-web-enrollment-pages.md

 ---
 Description: Certificate Services provides web enrollment pages that can be used to request certificates. ms.assetid: 1e198bc8-c712-4d0f-9e3a-35a295445acf
-title: Customizing the Certificate Services Web Enrollment Pages ms.topic: article ms.date: 05/31/2018
+title: Customizing Certificate Services Web Enrollment Pages ms.topic: article ms.date: 05/31/2018
 ---

-# Customizing the Certificate Services Web Enrollment Pages
+# Customizing Certificate Services Web Enrollment Pages

 [*Certificate Services*](https://msdn.microsoft.com/en-us/library/ms721572(v=VS.85).aspx) provides web enrollment pages that can be used to request certificates.
 An administrator can customize some of the items that can be viewed in the web enrollment pages; however, you should be familiar with the web enrollment pages and web scripting before making any changes.
 For more information about web scripting, see [Scripting](https://go.microsoft.com/fwlink/p/?linkid=1758).